A cardiologist explains what research shows about the accuracy of wrist-worn heart monitors.

 Sometimes the pathway in the heart’s electrical system is interrupted, which causes changes in heart rate and rhythm.
 A slow heartbeat can occur because the sinus node, the natural “battery” of the heart, is slow.
 Other times electrical conduction between the upper and lower chambers of the heart is disrupted.
 When this happens, the heart … Read More

-In this month of Halloween, we look forward to scary movies and haunted houses, and we often use the term “scared to death” to describe our response.
-The truly scary thing is that this phenomenon, while rare, can happen.
+We often look forward to scary movies, and we’ll talk about being “scared to death.”
+The truly scary thing is that fear with consequences so extreme may be rare, but it can happen.
 Intense emotion can trigger a heart attack in susceptible individuals.
-But even people without an underlying … Read More
+But even people without an underlying heart problem can literally be scared (almost) to death.
+It … Read More

-Contributor: Chris Travers, MS, Exercise Physiologist Developing the best cardiovascular exercise routine not only includes the amount of time you exercise, but also the intensity of the workout.
+Developing the best cardiovascular exercise routine not only includes the amount of time you exercise, but also the intensity of the workout.
 Monitoring your intensity will allow you to get the optimal caloric expenditure and burning of fats and carbohydrates.
-A good heart rate monitor can help you monitor … Read More
+A good heart rate monitor can help you monitor the intensity of your workouts.